microsoft/X-Mem/src/README.md

                                 not compatible with random-access patterns;
                                 these combinations of settings will be skipped if they occur.
 DEFAULT: 64
-    -e, --extensions            Run custom X-Mem extensions defined by the user at build time.
+    -e, --extension             Run an X-Mem extension defined by the user at build time.
+The integer argument specifies a single unique extension.
+This option may be included multiple times.
+Note that the extension behavior may or may not depend on the other X-Mem options as its semantics are defined by the extension author.
     -f, --output_file           Generate an output file in CSV format using the given filename.
     -h, --help                  Print X-Mem usage and exit.